 Last 28 days from the date filter

-Ensure the clicks, impressions, CTR and average position boxes are all selected and highlighted then press pages.
+Ensure the clicks, impressions, CTR and average position boxes are selected and highlighted, then press pages.

 Scroll through your pages until you find a page with a high number of impressions and few clicks.